Mangoes are here and that means a mango cure 🙂 Indians are obsessed with mangoes and no wonder we have it in all forms.

 - Add sugar to taste and blend until very smooth and fluffy.

-- Serve aamras chilled as dessert ot side dish with poori.
+- Refrigerate until serving.
+Serve aamras chilled as dessert ot side dish with poori.

 Notes